oceanprotocol/docs/content/tutorials/introduction.md

 description: What you can expect to find in these Ocean Protocol tutorials.
 ---

-These tutorials give examples of how to use Pleuston (a demo marketplace app) and Python to:
+These tutorials give examples of how to use squid-js (JavaScript) and squid-py (Python) to:

 - publish a data set
 - publish a compute service